The journey to God's mountain, 6:1-10:52

 v] Jesus teaches suffering and true discipleship #2.Synopsis

 Jesus now sets about preparing the disciples for the cross and beyond.
 First, he again predicts his passion and resurrection, v30-32, and then, after an unfortunate discussion among the disciples over seniority, Jesus explains, as he did with the first prediction of his death, the true nature of discipleship v33-37.

-ii] Structure: This passage / episode, The servant of all, presents as follows:
+ii] Structure: The servant of all:

 Jesus' second passion prediction, v30-32;

 Seniority is reckoned by a welcoming spirit, v36-37.

 In this, the second of three passion predictions, we are reminded that God's way of establishing his kingdom is by Jesus being "handed over", as of being handed over to judgment, v30-32.
 The associated exposition on discipleship consists of a narrative concerning seniority, v33-37, along with two embedded sayings: acquiescence defines greatness, v35b, an embracing of the lowly, v37.
 "God's kingdom will come through defeat, not victory, and within it the world's values are turned upside down, the first are last and the last first", France.